Veerateeswarar Temple, Thirupariyalur

-Veerateswarar Temple (also called Dakshapureeswarat temple) is a Hindu temple located at Keelaparasalur in Mayiladuthurai district of Tamil Nadu, India.
+Veerateswarar Temple (also called Dakshapureeswarat temple) is a Hindu temple located at Keelaparasalur (formerly known as Thirupariyalur) in the Sembanarkoil block of Mayiladuthurai district of Tamil Nadu, India.
 The historical name of the place is Tirupparialur.
 The presiding deity is Shiva in the form of Veerateswarar and his consort is known as Ilam Kobanayal.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanars and classified as Paadal Petra Sthalam, the 276 temples that find mention in it.

 As per Hindu legend, Shiva is believed to have destroyed eight different demons and the eight Ashta Veeratanam temples are built signifying each of his victories.
 The temple is counted one of the eight where Shiva is believed to have punished Daksha.

 The temple has four daily rituals at various times from 6:30 a.m. to 9:30 p.m., and few yearly festivals on its calendar.
 The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Thanjavur Nayaks.
 The temple is maintained and administered by the Dharmapuram Aadhenam.